Wanrong: As empress of Manchukuo

 Late in 1931, Yoshiko Kawashima, acting under instruction from the Japanese Kwantung Army, fetched Wanrong from Tianjin to Dalian and then to Port Arthur (now Lüshun) to meet Puyi who had accepted an offer from the Empire of Japan to head the puppet state of Manchukuo in Manchuria (northeastern China) in the hope of restoring the Qing dynasty.
 Wanrong disliked the Japanese and was firmly against Puyi's plans to go to Manchuria, and for a moment Puyi hesitated, leading Kenji Doihara to send for Puyi's cousin, the very pro-Japanese Kawashima, to visit him to change his mind.
 After Puyi had snuck into Manchuria, Li Guoxiong (a servant) claims Wanrong had told him: "As you see, His Majesty had left and His Highness could not come here.
 I was deserted here and who would take care of me?"
-Yoshiko Kawashima, a strong-willed, flamboyant, openly bisexual woman noted for her habit of wearing male clothing and uniforms, had some influence on Wanrong and she eventually secretly relocated to Manchukuo.
+Yoshiko Kawashima, noted for their strong will, had some influence on Wanrong and she eventually secretly relocated to Manchukuo.
 However, a member of Wanrong's entourage later said Yoshiko Kawashima had only played a minor role.

 Puyi and Wanrong leaving their hotel on 8 March 1932 before setting off for the official Manchukuo founding ceremony in Xinjing (Changchun).
 Li Tiyu is pictured behind Puyi.

 Wanrong and her group landed at Dalian on 28 November 1931.
 Initially the Japanese military did not allow Puyi and Wanrong to stay together, with Wanrong's requests to visit Puyi being declined.
 Kudo Tetsuaburo, who worked as a guard for Puyi, stated there was a rumor the emperor had been killed and another rumor he had been put under house arrest.
 Wanrong was eventually allowed to visit Puyi in Lushun.
 It is possible the Japanese military initially feared Puyi could be influenced by those around him at such a critical stage of development and were hesitant to allow them to live together.
 Prince Su's Mansion in Lushun served as Puyi's temporary palace in which Wanrong would spend a few months before settling in Xinjing (Changchun).
 Li Guoxing, Puyi's servant recalled she acted like a spoiled child on several occasions.